nliittsc/SAT-Solver/README.md

 Truth assignments are stored in an `Data.IntMap`, which allows pseudo-constant time look ups and modification.
 Combined with Haskell's efficient `map`s over lists, a formula in Conjunctive Normal Form that has `N` clauses should evaluate in `O(N)` time (one the number of variables is large enough).

+`TODO:` Adjust data structures and parsing, so that variables in the `.cnf` file are not required to be contiguous.
+E.g., one could pass `1 5 3 0` as a clause instead of `1 2 3 0`.
+Strategy: get a list of variables directly from the parsing process, instead of just the number of variables

 ### Test Generation
 `TODO:` Write a generator for *Uniform Random 3-SAT* tests based on the following description: